brodieaustin/building-300/index.markdown

 The tub still smelled slightly of tub cleaner and shampoo.
 Wax from a burned out candle was stuck in one corner.
 She rested there for a moment, taking in the silence of the house.
 Not quite transported to some scene of domestic bliss and comfort, but peering at the boundaries of this other world that still existing here in this suburban house's master suite.

 The reverie passed as a chill passed over her.
+She climbed out of the tub and examined the medicine cabinet and cabinets under the sinks.
+What little medicine and supplies were there, she tipped into her bag.
 She examined the closet, but it was much too dark to tell what was inside of it.
 So, she started pulling out what remained.
 Shoes boxes, a small dresser of underwear and socks.
 Shirts, pants, a few sweaters.
-A heavy blanket.
+Several heavy blankets.

 With everything piled up, she picked through everything.
 She pulled out a heavier pair of shoes, socks that weren't threadbare and full of holes.
-She rolled up the blanket so she could sling it around her.
+She rolled up the blankets so she could sling them around her.

 Still no coats to be found here, so she headed back downstairs to the coat closet by the front door.
 The only coat left hanging there was long blue wool coat.
 It had a military look to it.
 It was a few sizes too big and hung down nearly to her ankles.
 But it fit well enough to not fall off of her completely.
 And its thick layers would keep her warm.